-We aim to provide our employees with an engaging and stimulating environment where they are encouraged to learn and develop.
-We communicate with our employees on a regular basis, keeping them informed of business performance at a Group and Divisional level.
-Reflecting the diverse global nature of our employees we use multiple channels and a variety of media to communicate.
+We aim to provide our employees with an engaging and stimulating entrepreneurial environment where they are encouraged to learn and develop.
+We communicate with our employees on a regular basis using multiple channels, keeping them informed of business performance at a Group and Divisional level.

-More informal communications also take place around the various divisions: breakfast with the CEO is an informal opportunity for employees in our Imaging Solutions Division to exchange ideas and opinions on business strategies and in the Vitec Imaging Solutions US office, a monthly newsletter named “What’s Up” is distributed to all employees to keep them informed of important news about the business, upcoming training as well as birthdays, events and activities.
+More informal communications also take place around the various Divisions: for example, breakfast with the Divisional CEO is an informal opportunity for employees in our Vitec Imaging Solutions Division to exchange ideas and opinions on business strategies and in the Vitec Imaging Solutions US office, a monthly newsletter named “What’s Up” is distributed to all employees to keep them informed of important news about the business, upcoming training as well as birthdays, events and activities.
 In our Vitec Production Solutions US office, “Time Out” is a monthly activity combining social time including quizzes and food with Vitec updates.
 Employees are also encouraged to put colleagues forward for the “Employee of the Month” award, recognising and appreciating hard work and ingenuity.

-A number of other initiatives to keep employees engaged in the workplace and provide a chance to relax with colleagues were undertaken at sites around the world.
+A number of other initiatives and activities to keep employees engaged in the workplace and to bond with colleagues were undertaken at sites around the world.
 These included Thanksgiving and Christmas lunches, wellness fairs, on-site massages, meditation coaching, sporting classes and competitions, and cooking contests.

-We promote the need for excellent health and safety procedures in compliance with the Group’s Health and Safety Policy, which is available on our website.
-This policy sets Group-wide guidelines for the prevention of accidents and work-related ill-health, and provides guidance for the adequate control of health and safety risks arising from work-related accidents.
+We promote robust health and safety procedures in compliance with the Group’s Health and Safety Policy.
+This policy sets guidelines for the prevention of accidents and work-related ill-health, and provides guidance for the adequate control of health and safety risks arising from work-related accidents.

-All accidents and near misses, whether they result in absence from work or not, are reported, with remedial action identified and implemented to prevent repeat occurrences.
+All accidents and near misses are reported, whether they result in absence from work or not.
+Any remedial actions are identified and implemented to prevent repeat occurrences.
 Reporting is prompt and any accident resulting in over three days’ absence is reported to senior management as well as the Group Chief Executive within 24 hours.

 Our five-year accident record is shown below, and details the number of accidents resulting in over three days’ absence from work across the Group.
-There were seven such accidents in 2017 compared to four in 2016.
+There were two such accidents in 2018 compared to seven in 2017.
 Each of these accidents has been fully investigated and key issues identified to try to ensure it is not repeated.

 There have been no work-related fatalities since the Group began collating health and safety statistics in 2002.

 All major sites have Health and Safety Committees who hold regular meetings to review safety, ensure that operating practices are safe and address potential safety concerns.
-At the Imaging Solutions manufacturing sites in Feltre, Italy and Ashby-dela-Zouch, UK, daily observation procedures have been set up to observe employees’ health and safety behaviour in the workplace.
-In 2017, a total of 66,000 work actions were observed at both sites with an average of 99.9% compliance with safe working practices.
+At the Vitec Imaging Solutions manufacturing sites in Feltre, Italy and Ashby-de-la-Zouch, UK, daily observation procedures have been set up to observe employees’ health and safety behaviour in the workplace.
+In 2018, a total of 72,633 work actions were observed at both sites with an average of 99.9% in compliance with safe working practices.

-The Production Solutions sites in Cartago, Costa Rica and Bury St. Edmunds, UK as well as the Imaging Solutions sites in Cassola and Feltre, Italy, have had their OHSAS 18001 occupational health and safety accreditations confirmed again for 2017.
-Our sites in Cassola and Feltre in Italy continue to promote the "Are you working safely?" campaign which provides regular tips on health and safety.
+The Vitec Production Solutions sites in Cartago, Costa Rica and Bury St Edmunds, UK as well as the Imaging Solutions sites in Cassola and Feltre, Italy, had their OHSAS 18001 occupational health and safety accreditations re-confirmed for 2018 and the Italian sites moved to the standard UNI EN ISO 45001 in early 2019.

-We employ around 1,700 people in 11 countries who are managed in accordance with local employment legislation, policies and our organisational values.
-Attracting the talent we need and retaining their commitment to our organisation in all of the territories where we operate, has required the organisation to adopt comprehensive benefits packages to support our employees and remain competitive in a global market where talent is in short supply.
+We employ around 1,800 people in 13 countries who are managed in accordance with local employment legislation, policies and our organisational values.
+The Group adopts and adapts comprehensive benefits packages as appropriate to ensure we attract and retain the right talent.
+These benefits assist in supporting our employees and allow us to remain competitive in a global market where talent is in short supply.

-Vitec is supportive of all employees enjoying a good work life balance.
-Flexible working policies are in place in most of our locations around the world, and a positive impact can be seen.
-For example, in our Production Solutions Division, recent changes introduced have meant several employees were able to reduce the time of their daily commute to work.
+Vitec is supportive of employees enjoying a healthy work/life balance.
+Flexible working policies are in place in most of our locations, and a positive impact can be seen.
+In our Production Solutions Division, changes introduced allowed several employees to reduce the time of their daily commute to work.
 Another aspect of creating a balance is an inclusive attitude towards employees’ family life.
-In Italy, Imaging Solutions hosted two Summer Camps for children of employees, ages ranging from three years old to 14, offering a range of sports and training activities.
+Vitec Imaging Solutions in Italy hosted two Summer Camps for children of employees, ages ranging from three years old to 14, offering a range of sports and training activities.
 More than 50 children attended the camps.
 Vitec Imaging Solutions also strives to offer its employees flexible working options, for example flexibility on working location as well as start and finishing times with prior agreement from management.

 Training and development

-Vitec aims to offer a comprehensive training and development programme, linked to performance reviews and development plans, for all employees.
-These are arranged at a Divisional level to ensure the needs of the relevant Division are met.
-In addition, in 2018 the Operations Executive will be reviewing its leadership and succession plans to ensure there is a structured approach to growing and developing the Company’s future leaders.
+Vitec aims to offer a comprehensive training and development programme, linked to performance reviews and development plans, taking all Divisional requirements into consideration.
+Additionally, in 2018 the Executive Management Board reviewed its leadership and succession plans to ensure there was a structured approach to growing and developing the Company’s future leaders.

 All employees receive training on health and safety procedures that are appropriate to their line of work and environment.
-This may, for example, involve training in warehouse operations, working at heights, fire safety or more general initiatives to make employees aware of the dangers that can be encountered in the execution of their various duties.
+For example, training in warehouse operations, working at heights, fire safety or more general initiatives to make employees aware of the dangers that can be encountered in the execution of their various duties.

 Much of Vitec’s strength lies in the expert knowledge of our people.
 It is vital that our employees understand, and are passionate about, our products and technologies.
-In 2017, Imaging Solutions ran the “Shoot and Share” training programme – offering camera craft and technical training on the Divisions’ products as well as photography education.
+In 2018, Vitec Imaging Solutions ran the “Shoot and Share” training programme – offering camera craft and technical training on the Divisions’ products as well as photography education.
 Furthermore, a number of high profile Manfrotto and Gitzo ambassadors were welcomed to our Italian facility so that they could share their knowledge and expertise.
 An induction programme in Cassola and Feltre, Italy was introduced for all new and existing employees to understand the products better and to obtain updates to the business and product development.

-All Divisions within the Vitec Group continually review and expand training options for staff; for example in Costa Rica, Production Solutions offered over 500 training days in 2017.
+All Divisions within the Group continually review and expand training options for staff.
+Vitec Production Solutions in Costa Rica, for example, offered a total of over 500 training days to its employees’ in 2018.